DannyBen/madness/README.md

 ### Option 2: Change CSS only

-If you are looking to implement a more minor CSS change, follow these steps:
+If you are looking to implement a smaller CSS change, follow these steps:

 - Create a directory named `css` in your root documentation directory.
 - Copy the [main.css][css] file to it.